0xsequence/sequence-unreal/README.md

 void RunTimeStatus(int64 chainID, TSuccessCallback<FRuntimeStatus> OnSuccess, FFailureCallback OnFailure);

 /*
-Used to get the chainID from the sequence app
+Used to get the chainID from the Chain
 @param ChainId, the chainId you wish to use

 OnSuccess returns the chainId